 A FIRST-HAND REVIEW OF 3Di NORDAC

-Two weeks of sail deliveries, fittings, and sea trials gives North Sails expert Bill Fortenberry a first-hand view of the new cruising product
+Sail deliveries, fittings, and sea trials with North Sails expert Bill Fortenberry

 Being a part of the 3Di NORDAC product development team, I was excited to spend some time this winter sailing in the Caribbean with our final version sails.
 The project is two years in development, involving a bunch of great people working through some interesting problems, all with a goal of redefining the Dacron cruising sail.
 An added bonus was including my family over a long birthday weekend!
 It promised to be a fun trip both personally and professionally.